jtomasevic/evax/README.md

  * This utility function are latter used by UI to handle store and dispatch actions.
  * Also last two parameters are global store and useReducer utility function.
  */
-const [useBooks, useShoopingBag, useSession, store, useReducer] = createStore(books, shoopingBag, session);
+const [useBooks, useBasket, useSession, store, useReducer] = createStore(books, shoopingBag, session);
 ...
 ...
 export { useSession };